 Default configuration for 192.168.1.1

-Using this IP address: 192.168.1.1 you can access the configuration panel of your router.
+Through the IP address 192.168.1.1 you can access the configuration panel of your router.
 The default settings of your router were preconfigured by your manufacturer and includes access credentials, default firewall rules and other settings.

 Default usernames for 192.168.1.1: admin and 1234.